 Georgetown Core Curriculum Requirements

 The Georgetown Core Curriculum (Georgetown Core) is a distinctive expression of Georgetown University’s identity as a student-centered research university rooted in the Jesuit and Catholic tradition.
 The Georgetown Core is a two-tiered program.
 The first tier is shaped by the University and is shared by all undergraduates as a common core experience.
-The second tier of the requirement is shaped by the four undergraduate schools, expanding the university Core so as to further the specific mission and tradition of each school.
+The second tier of the requirement is shaped by the five undergraduate schools, expanding the university Core so as to further the specific mission and tradition of each school.
 The Georgetown Core lays a foundation for the course of studies pursued by students.
 Ultimately, it is the hope that the entirety of a Georgetown education will lead students to embody as life-long habits the goals described in the Georgetown Core Curriculum Learning Goals.

 More information about the Georgetown Core Curriculum can be found on the Provost’s Core Curriculum website.